Automattic/wp-calypso/packages/composite-checkout/README.md

 - `onPaymentComplete?: ({paymentMethodId: string | null, transactionLastResponse: unknown }) => null`.
 A function to call for non-redirect payment methods when payment is successful.
 Passed the current payment method id and the transaction response as set by the payment processor function.
 - `onPaymentRedirect?: ({paymentMethodId: string | null, transactionLastResponse: unknown }) => null`.
 A function to call for redirect payment methods when payment begins to redirect.
 Passed the current payment method id and the transaction response as set by the payment processor function.
 - `onPaymentError?: ({paymentMethodId: string | null, transactionError: string | null }) => null`.
 A function to call for payment methods when payment is not successful.
-- `onPageLoadError?: ( errorType: string, errorMessage: string, errorData: Record< string, string | number | undefined > ) => void`.
+- `onPageLoadError?: ( errorType: string, errorMessage: string, errorData?: Record< string, string | number | undefined > ) => void`.
 A function to call when an internal error boundary triggered.
 - `onEvent?: (action) => null`.
 A function called for all sorts of events in the code.
 The callback will be called with a [Flux Standard Action](https://github.com/redux-utilities/flux-standard-action).
 - `paymentMethods: object[]`.
 An array of [Payment Method objects](#payment-methods).
 - `paymentProcessors: object`.
 A key-value map of payment processor functions (see [Payment Methods](#payment-methods)).